[wpml_language_selector_widget]

-To illustrate the evolution of the world's population, French artist Mathieu Lehanneur has embodied statistics in aluminium statuettes printed in 3D.
-Called "State of the World", these 140 pieces represent the populations of as many countries.
-Each stripe corresponds to an age, from 0 to 100, from bottom to top.
-Mathieu Lehanneur's ability to appreciate the changing demographics of each nation, whether they conceal dramatic or happy events, is immediately apparent.
-For example, Cambodia's silhouette, marked by the genocide perpetrated by the Khmer Rouge, has a very slender top and a massive base, reminding us that, despite the tragedy the country has been through, the younger generations are more present than ever.
-The same vitality is to be found on the sculpture of the world's population, which, with its corpulent base, evokes the hope of youth.
+To illustrate the evolution of the world's population, Frenchman Mathieu Lehanneur gave form to statistics through printed aluminum statuettes.
+3D.
+Entitled "State of the World," these 140 pieces represent the populations of as many countries.
+Each of their grooves corresponds to an age, from 0 to 100 years, from bottom to top.
+Mathieu Lehanneur's work immediately makes it easier to appreciate the demographic changes of each nation, whether they conceal dramatic or joyous events.
+Thus, the silhouette of Cambodia, marked by the genocide perpetrated by the Khmer Rouge, displays a very slender top and a massive base, reminding us that, despite the tragedy the country has endured, the younger generations are more present than ever.
+This same vitality is found in the sculpture representing the world's population, which, with its robust base, evokes the hope embodied by youth.

 https://www.mathieulehanneur.fr/works/?cat=pieces